0

 700+

-Users signed up for closed alpha testing phase in the first week
+Users signed up for the alpha waitlist